 When I was studying in Costa Rica, I lived with a middle-class family, and they were very economical and conscious of saving energy and water.
 I quickly learned that long showers were not an option when my host sister banged on the bathroom door one morning and yelled, “Noemí, you’re taking a long time!”
 The daily norm?
 Using water only to rinse off.
 I would turn it on briefly, turn it off to shampoo my hair, turn it back on to rinse, and repeat the process several times.

 Many hotels now have signs letting you know that in order to reduce water usage, the cleaning staff will leave any towels that are hanging up so that you can reuse them throughout your stay.
 If your towel is on the floor, they’ll remove it to wash and replace it with a fresh towel.
 Take the simple step of reusing your towels throughout your stay to cut back on water usage in your hotel room.

-Take this simple step to cut back on water usage in your hotel room when you travel. #travelgood Click To Tweet
+Take this simple step to cut back on water usage in your hotel room when you travel. #thisissustainable #travelgood

 All those little bottles they give you at hotels are adorably irresistible, and convenient…I feel you.
 But again, with the landfills.
 A really simple and quick solution is to purchase the carry-on-sized bottles that you can label and reuse over and over for everything from shampoo to soap to sunscreen or other creams or liquids.

 These are just a few simple green travel tips.
-Which one would you be most likely to try on your next trip?
+What would you add to the list?